Nori ↑

 src/dielectric.cpp

-Homogeneous participating media is implemented for the dielectric BSDF.
-The dielectric material takes in a new Color3f member variable m_sigmaA, which stores the absorption coefficient per RGB channel.
+The dielectric BSDF is extended with a new Color3f member variable m_sigmaA, which stores the absorption coefficient per RGB channel.
 The methods getAbsorptionCoefficient and hasAbsorption are overridden.
+The absorption itself is not applied by the BSDF; it is handled by the integrator via Beer's law on each ray segment inside the medium.

 PathMISIntegrator::Li(...)